About Tsum Valley Trekking

 The valley is rich in wildlife.
 You will see herds of Himalayan Thar and Blue Sheep.
 The valley is drained by the Shear Khola, which originates from the western glacier of Ganesh Himal and east and southern glaciers of Sringi Himal and meets the Budhi Gandaki at Nyak.

-The Tsum Valley Trekking, starts at Arughat Bazaar, the same as for the Annapurna Circuit Trekking and passes through small Hindu villages and green terraced fields of the lowlands following the Budhi Gandaki River.
+Our Tsum Valley Trekking starts at Arughat Bazaar, the same as for the Annapurna Circuit Trekking and passes through small Hindu villages and green terraced fields of the lowlands following the Budhi Gandaki River.
 On the Manaslu Circuit Trail there are cozy tea-houses for accommodation.
 The Tsum Valley trail branches off to the north-east of the Manaslu Circuit into the beautiful forested Tsum Valley Rugged, steep narrow trails lead through pine and rhododendron forests, deep gorges, clear glacial rivers, waterfalls and hot springs.
 There are stunning views of Mt.
 Manaslu.
 There are no guest-houses in the Tsum Valley, as few trekkers have ever reached there, but the friendly villagers open their homes for home-stay, which is the perfect way to get in inside look at their way of life and their ancient Tibetan-Buddhist traditions.
-You will be welcomed with ‘Tsumban’ hospitality and served Tibetan butter tea and simple local food.
+You will be welcomed with ‘Tsumban’ Hospitality' and served Tibetan butter Tea and simple fres cooked local food.
 The Tsum Valley trek returns back to Arughat the same way or can join the Manaslu circuit trail.

 Planning to do Tsum Valley Trekking in 2023 and 2024 !!